PauloSTDev/basic_dart2/README.md

 const String name = "Paulo Santos";

-If you want to make an external constant variable or instance constant field make it statuc:
+If you want to make an external constant variable or instance constant field make it static:

 class Person{
   static const String name = "Paulo Santos";
+}

+### Final

+Like constant, Final is a keyword used for declaring such variables whose value is not changeable after initializing.

+final String name = "Paulo Santos";

+Final instance variable must be initialized before construct a body.

+class Student{
+  final String name = "Paulo Santos";
+}

+or

+class Student{
+  final String name;
+  Student(this.name);
 }